Illumina/canvas/FAQ.md

 Frequently asked questions
 =================================

 #### I've downloaded and installed the Canvas software and trying to run the tumor-normal and somatic WGS workflow.
 The software calls for two required files.
 One is the somatic small variant vcf file, and the other is the b-allele vcf file.
-I do you generate these files?
+How do you generate these files?
 Canvas Somatic-WGS uses the following vriant files:
 --somatic-vcf = SNVs and small indels in the control (“cancer”) sample – used to predict purity in the tumor sample that have no copy number changes
 --b-allele-vcf = SNVs and small indels in the reference (“normal”) sample – used to determine which germline SNPs are heterozygous.
 These are later utilized to compute allelic ratios that are part of the Canvas model for predicting purity and ploidy.